Freifunk-Rhein-Neckar/nixos-config/README.md

 colmena apply --on "gw01" boot
 ```

-The `--no-substitute` [parameter](https://colmena.cli.rs/unstable/reference/cli.html?highlight=no-substitute#colmena-apply) is quite usefull if the target node(s) is reachable by colmena but has no working internet connection to copy closures from public caches.
+The `--no-substitute` [parameter](https://colmena.cli.rs/unstable/reference/cli.html?highlight=no-substitute#colmena-apply) is quite useful if the target node(s) is reachable by colmena but has no working internet connection to copy closures from public caches.

 ## Secrets